Alessandro Manzoni: Nobility

-On 23 February 1691 Pietro Antonio Manzoni, Alessandro's great-grandfather, purchased the autonomous municipality of Moncucco as a fief (created on that occasion and dependent on Mirasole, a farmstead-castle near Caltignaga), ensuring the noble title to his family: Signore di Moncucco di Mirasole (Lord of Moncucco of Mirasole).
-In 1753 the fief passed to his son Alessandro Valeriano and in 1773 to the latter's second-born son, Pietro (presumed father of Alessandro).
+On 23 February 1691, Pietro Antonio Manzoni, Alessandro's great-grandfather, purchased Moncucco, at that time an autonomous municipality, as a fief (created on that occasion and dependent on Mirasole, a farmstead-castle near Caltignaga), ensuring the noble title to his family of Signore di Moncucco di Mirasole (Lord of Moncucco of Mirasole).
+In 1753, the fief passed to his son Alessandro Valeriano and in 1773 to the latter's second-born son, Pietro (presumed father of Alessandro).